-20. Cash and cash equivalents
+20 Cash and cash equivalents

 Cash is kept on deposit with banks and earns interest at the daily deposit rates or placed in short-term deposits such as money market funds which can be redeemed upon demand.
-At 30 June 2011 the cash and cash equivalents totalled 6.313 million USD (2010 - 18.147 million USD, 6 months ended 30 June 2010 - 19.172 million USD, 2009 - 18.361 million USD, 2008 - 85.470 million USD).
+At 31 December 2011 the cash and cash equivalents totalled 9.360 million USD (2010 - 18.147 million USD).

-21. Current liabilities
+21 Current liabilities